How to keep what you do in your hotel room private

 Travel privacy affects every traveler.

 travel privacyWhen I talk about travel privacy, most travelers look at me blankly.
 I get the “What-me-worry?” stare.
-But, travel records reveal a lot about travelers.
-And privacy rules and regulations are few and far between.
+But travel records reveal a lot about travelers, and privacy rules and regulations are few and far between.

-Privacy rules need to be unified under one federal office
+Privacy rules need to be unified under one federal office.

 The Federal Trade Commission (FTC) and the Department of Transportation (DOT) split the government’s privacy rules and regulations.
-The FTC sets privacy rules for most of the economy and many travel providers such as hotels, cruise lines, and rental cars.
+The FTC sets privacy rules for most of the economy and travel providers, such as hotels, cruise lines, and rental cars.
 DOT creates and enforces privacy rules for airlines and ticket agents.
 Giant GDSs span the world and connect all travel agents with airlines and hotels.

 READ ALSO: Learn how secure WiFi can make a whopping difference